Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     position: tuple[int, int] | None = None,
 ) -> tuple[int, int, int, int] | None: ...
 ```

-Change the size and position of the window and return the current size
+Change the size and position of the window and return the current
-and position of the window
+size and position of the window

 * `size`: the size of the window, if it is None, does not change
 anything
 * `position`: the position of the window, if it is None, does not
 change anything

-TIPS:
+TIP:

 If you want to use `tkinter.Tk.geometry`, please use
 `tkinter.Tk.wm_geometry` instead